-The second store we visited was situated a few streets away.
-Crazy Rhythm lived up to its title as shop is crammed full of vinyl, taking up any cat swinging space you might need (because of this, I’d highly recommended you come here before you do any kind of shopping on Rue Jean Medicin).
-The prices are moderate and bargains can be claimed if you know where to look.
-All genres are covered, as to be expected from this vast amounts of records inside.
+The second store I visited was a few streets away.
+Crazy Rhythm lived up to its name with vinyl crammed everywhere.
+I’d never recommend swinging a cat but you certainly couldn’t in there.
+But that was fine by me.
+The prices were moderate and bargains could be claimed if you knew where to look.
+All genres were covered, as expected from the breadth of their collection.
 No friendly dog here but that’s not really what you go crate digging for, is it?